Don't wait to lose the weight!Dec 10, 2010

 Just because it's not rocket science doesn't mean it's easy.
 Behavior modification is extraordinarily difficult.
 Here are three tips that are backed by research, not celebrities.

-1. Weight yourself frequently
+1. Weigh yourself frequently

 The National Weight Control Registry was created to figure out differences between people who are able to lose and maintain weight loss versus those who do not.
 The researchers of NWCR have mined a database of over 5000 participants in a long term study.
 They found that people who successfully lose and maintain weight loss, weight themselves frequently.
 It is thought that monitoring weight can help people to recognize when they may be regressing away from healthy habits.
 Healthy habits can then be reenforced before they are completely lost.